Jamming and Unusual Charge Density Fluctuations of Strange Metals

 We convolve our universal scaling function with a specific disorder distribution, such that the effective disorder-averaged polarization function takes the form (denoted `$\overline{~~}$')

 where $\chi_{\DpRP}(q,\omega)$ is the response at a fixed distance ($\DpRP$) from RP, and we choose a Gaussian distribution, ${\cal{P}}_\sigma[\D\pRP]$, with width $\sigma$ and $\D\pRP'\equiv\DpRP'-\DpRP$.
 For the forms of the response in Figures~\ref{fig:ToyModel}(d)-(e), the frequency is rescaled by $\overline{\omega}_{\star}=10^{-3}$ in both figures, instead of the distinct $\DpRP$.
-This is to make comparison to the experiment, where the dopant concentration is changed (moving the system further from a critical point in our framework), but not the frequency scale. \bigbreak {\it Acknowledgements.-} P.A. thanks Vincenzo Vitelli for suggesting a possible connection between jamming and the measured density response in Fig.~\ref{fig:ToyModel}.
+This is to make comparison to the experiment, where the dopant concentration is changed (moving the system further from a critical point in our framework), but not the frequency scale. \bigbreak

+P.A. thanks Vincenzo Vitelli for suggesting a possible connection between jamming and the measured density response in Fig.~\ref{fig:ToyModel}.
 This work was supported in part by NSF DMR-1719490 (SJT and JPS).
 DC is supported by faculty startup funds at Cornell University.
 P.A. acknowledges support from the EPiQS program of the Gordon and Betty Moore Foundation, grant no. GBMF9452.
 DBL thanks financial support through FAPESP grants \verb|#| 2016/01343-7 and \verb|#| 2021/14285-3.